-That said, how to write a great CV that showcases your language skills effectively depends on several factors, including your language proficiency level and the job you’re applying for.
+How to write a great CV that showcases your language skills effectively depends on several factors, including your language proficiency level and the job you’re applying for.

-How to put language skills on your CV
+Where to put language skills on your CV

 Here’s how a languages section looks when properly formatted:

-Creating a separate language section is particularly useful if you speak multiple foreign languages.
+Creating a separate language section is useful if you speak multiple foreign languages.
 By giving your language skills their own space on your CV, you make them stand out to the employer.

-Add your language skills to your hobbies and interests section if they aren’t relevant to the job you are applying for.
+Add your language skills to your hobbies and interests section if they aren’t directly relevant to the job you are applying for.

 Speaking a foreign language indicates that you possess cultural sensitivity, strong communication skills, and other qualities that make you a great team player.